Washington National Opera: Changes in direction, 1966 to 1977

-One early success was a production of Kurt Weill's Rise and Fall of the City of Mahagonny with the composer's widow, Lotte Lenya, in attendance.
-She described it as "the best production she has ever seen".
-Other significant productions followed, but, in summing up Strasfogel's success, author Mary Jane Phillips-Matz concludes that "his main achievement, though, was his artistic oversight, for by the mid-1970s critics were regularly covering the Opera Society's extraordinary programming and grants were coming in from important foundations."
+One early success was a production of Kurt Weill's Rise and Fall of the City of Mahagonny; the composer's widow, Lotte Lenya, described it as "the best production she has ever seen".

+Author Mary Jane Phillips-Matz wrote that Strasfogel's "main achievement" was "his artistic oversight, for by the mid-1970s critics were regularly covering the Opera Society's extraordinary programming and grants were coming in from important foundations."

-During this period of the 1970s another person was to enter the scene, stage director Frank Rizzo.
-There followed a stunning Madama Butterfly and other important productions and his association with the company continued into the 1980s with his introduction in 1984 of the Canadian Opera Company's surtitles system, whereby an English translation appeared above the proscenium arch.
+Stage director Frank Rizzo joined in the 1970s.
+There followed a stunning Madama Butterfly and other important productions and his association with the company continued into the 1980s.
+In 1984, he added the Canadian Opera Company's surtitles system that projected an English translation above the proscenium arch.

-Also while under Strasfogel's tenure, the Opera Society made its move into the newly opened Kennedy Center for the Performing Arts in 1972.
-This was to have a profound impact on the company, especially since George London, after retirement from the stage, became Artistic Administrator at the Kennedy Center until its 1971 opening and then Executive Director of the Nation Opera Institute.
+In 1972, the Opera Society moved to the new Kennedy Center for the Performing Arts.
+London became the center's Artistic Administrator and then Executive Director of the Nation Opera Institute.
 He directed a production of Die Walküre for the opera company in 1974 and was courted to become General Director for the 1977 season.